Test Laboratory for Transformer Materials

 Do you know the chemical age of your transformer?
-Well we do!
 There are numerous complementary methods for diagnosing the transformer ageing process early and reliably.
 The Siemens Energy Test Laboratory for Transformer Materials is completely focused on the laboratory diagnostics of oil-filled electrical equipment.
 The highly qualified personnel are constantly developing new methods for ageing diagnostics and are using this knowledge for the benefit of our customers.

 Accredited as an independent test laboratory in accordance with ISO 17025 (Certificate)